BirukTes/The-Colour-of-Music/README.md

 - [x] Detection the emotion of a piece of an audio
 - [x] Display a corresponding colour for a given emotion
 - [x] Playing the current audio
-- [x] An option to select between a “Video” and “Picture” mode
+- [x] An option to select between a 'Video' and 'Picture' mode
   - [x] Moving colour change or picture.
   - [x] A still picture, made up of all the screenshots taken during 'Video' mode.
 - [x] An option to change between selected audio file
-- [x] A save button to save the selected video (recorder is buggy, is unable to delete recorded video and audio after merging to the final output video) or picture
+- [x] A save button to save the selected video (recorder is buggy, is unable to delete recorded video and audio after merging into the final output video) or picture
 - [x] A switch to full screen or windowed mode

 ###### Known Issues